git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 I'm not saying this to take a run at purists, as I'm someone who tries to remain as compatible as possible in my scripting, it gets very hard to do simple things after a while.
-On FreeBSD, the default Make uses dots between
+On FreeBSD, the default Make (PMake)[^PMake] uses dots between conditionals:
-conditionals:

     .IF

     .ENDIF

-But on most Linux systems and MacOS, Bash is often the default shell interpreter, so they get to do:
+But on most Linux systems and MacOS, GNU Make is the default so they get to do:

     IF

     ENDIF

 ## Terminal interface